War Diary of World War One for Tuesday, October 27, 1914:

-Atlantic – FIRST DREADNOUGHT LOST: British battleship Audacious sunk by mines laid off 26 miles northwest of Irish L Swilly (Tory Island) by German auxiliary ship Berlin (200 laid on October 26, not cleared till July 1915).
+Atlantic – FIRST DREADNOUGHT LOST: British battleship Audacious sunk by mines laid off 26 miles (ca. 42 km) northwest of Irish L Swilly (Tory Island) by German auxiliary ship Berlin (200 laid on October 26, not cleared till July 1915).
 Liner Olympic vainly tries to tow Audacious.
-Admiralty attempt to conceal loss, negated by her passengers’ photographs.
+Admiralty attempts to conceal loss, negated by her passengers’ photographs.

 Black Sea: Turco-German Fleet sails from Bosphorus, ostensibly on exercise.

 Flanders: Belgian Army comes under severe pressure from German III Reserve Corps and Marine Division.
 Haig’s I Corps reenters line east of Ypres.
 Falkenhayn visits Sixth Army HQ forms Army Group Fabeck (6 divisions south of Ypres).